ahollenbach/interactive/README.md

 # Interactive Music Experience
-Live projection mapping audio and video performance
+Live projection mapping audio and video performance.
+Interactive is an experiment in projection mapping computer generated visuals and videos that respond to changes in music.
+The project is built in Processing.

 ## Setup